source4societyorg/react-authapp-container/README.md

   `appProps`

 Please see the `action.js`, `reducer.js`, `selectors.js` and `saga.js` files for an understanding of how to manipulate the value of these properties.

+## React Native
+For React Native applications, you must set localStorage to be the AsyncsStorage object on the global scope before mounting this container.
+You can replace localStorage with another storage implementation of choice so long as the interface is similar.